nombac/optab/sample/README.md

 # Running `Optab` example

+> ### **CAUTION**
+> The current iteration of optab is not optimized for memory efficiency.
+For instance, in the sample execution provided, the peak memory consumption can reach approximately 1.5GB or more, varying with the level of parallelization.
+Therefore, it is advisable to begin with a minimal number of layers and closely observe the memory consumption before proceeding to full-scale calculations.

 This section details the creation of opacity tables using a chemical abundance table from [`FastChem`](https://github.com/exoclime/FastChem).
 Ensure `FastChem` is set up before proceeding.
 The variables `$FASTCHEM` and `$OPTAB` denote the root directories of FastChem and Optab, respectively.

 1. **Generate a Chemical Abundance Table with `FastChem`**\